-Tripoli Special Economic Zone has been established as per the Decree No () issued year ().
-This establishment is the product of the efforts made by the (name entities).
-It stretches over (state the km in both zones) and aims to create (put the number) job opportunities and develop the economy of the area and the country.
+Tripoli Special Economic Zone has been established as per the Law No 18 issued in the year 2008.
+It stretches over 590,000 m2 and the and aims to create more than 5000 job opportunities and develop the economy of the area and the country.

-TSEZ is 55 Hectares in size of equipped land adjacent to Tripoli port and with an industrial use designation.
-It is mainly divided into 2 zones: the Port site zone and the Rachid Karame International Fair (RKIF) zone.
+TSEZ is more than 55 Hectares in size of equipped land.
+It is mainly divided into 2 zones: the Port site zone (Industrial & Logistics Center) with an area of 513,000 m2 and the Rachid Karame International Fair zone (Knowledge & Innovation Center) with an area of 75,000 m2.
 Each zone provides a unique yet complementary set of advantages that will turn TSEZ into a logistic, trade and innovation hub, not only for Lebanon but for the Middle East region as well.
 [Read more about KIC] [Read more about RKIF]

 Being located in Tripoli gives the TSEZ many competitive advantages; in addition to the fact that Tripoli is the second largest city in Lebanon, it has a noteworthy locality on the regional economic and political map.
 Tripoli is a short distance by road to the Syrian border (30 km)., lies on the shortest path out to Syrian-Turkish trade routes, a short distance to the Rene Mouawad airport, and will, in the near future, benefit from a planned railway network linking Tripoli to the Syrian border.
 These significant qualities will potentially grant the TSEZ a major role as a hub for the reconstruction of Syria as well as a platform for upstream and downstream oil and gas activities and easy access to the growing economies of the Gulf, Levant and North Africa.
 [Read more about port side]

 The TSEZ will be one of the most attractive, efficient and connected special zones in the Middle East region due to: